vuongducphuong/documentation/content/administration/maintain/hosting_changes.rst

 From Odoo Online to on-premises
 ===============================

-1. Log into `your Odoo Online user portal <https://accounts.odoo.com/my/databases/manage>`_ and look for the version number of your database.
+1. Log into `your Odoo Online user portal <https://accounts.leansoft.vn/my/databases/manage>`_ and look for the version number of your database.
 2. If your database does not run a :ref:`major version <supported_versions>` of Odoo, you cannot host it on-premises yet, you have to upgrade it first to a new major version. (*e.g.: If your database runs Odoo 12.3 which is not a major version, you have to upgrade it first to Odoo 13.0 or 14.0.*)
-3. Download a backup of your database by clicking on the "Gear" icon next to your database name then :menuselection:`Download` (if the download fails due to your backup file being too large, contact `our support <https://www.odoo.com/help>`_)
+3. Download a backup of your database by clicking on the "Gear" icon next to your database name then :menuselection:`Download` (if the download fails due to your backup file being too large, contact `our support <https://leansoft.vn/help>`_)
 4. Restore it from the database manager on your local server.

 From Odoo Online to Odoo.sh
 ===========================

-1. Log into `your Odoo Online user portal <https://accounts.odoo.com/my/databases/manage>`_ and look for the version number of your database.
+1. Log into `your Odoo Online user portal <https://accounts.leansoft.vn/my/databases/manage>`_ and look for the version number of your database.
 2. If your database does not run a :ref:`major version <supported_versions>` of Odoo, you cannot host it on Odoo.sh yet, you have to upgrade it first to a new major version. (*e.g.: If your database runs Odoo 12.3 which is not a major version, you have to upgrade it first to Odoo 13.0 or 14.0.*)
-3. Download a backup of your database by clicking on the "Gear" icon next to your database name then :menuselection:`Download` (if the download fails due to your backup file being too large, contact `our support <https://www.odoo.com/help>`_)
+3. Download a backup of your database by clicking on the "Gear" icon next to your database name then :menuselection:`Download` (if the download fails due to your backup file being too large, contact `our support <https://leansoft.vn/help>`_)
 4. Follow the :ref:`Import your database section of the Odoo.sh documentation <odoo_sh_import_your_database>`.

 From Odoo.sh to Odoo Online
 ===========================

 #.
 Uninstall all the **non-standard apps**.
-#. `Create a support ticket <https://www.odoo.com/help>`_ and include the following:
+#. `Create a support ticket <https://leansoft.vn/help>`_ and include the following:

    - Your subscription number
-   - The URL you want to use for your database (e.g., `example.odoo.com`)
+   - The URL you want to use for your database (e.g., `example.leansoft.vn`)
    - Which branch you want to migrate
    - In which region you want to be hosted: